san-sei/documents/content/en/docs/administration/createworkspace.md

   <div class="card-column">
     <div class="step-text" >
       <div class="card-body">
-        <p> You have to scan the QR code that you see by using IDmelon applicatoin on your phone.</p>
+        <p> You can use IDmelon Authenticator app or the camera on your smartphone to scan the QR code that you see on the PC screen.</p>
         <p> Open IDmelon application on your phone and click on the <span style="font-weight:bold">three line menu</span> on the top left of your screen.
 Then tap on <span style="font-weight:bold">Pair with a new PC</span> and scan the QR code.</p>
       </div>
     </div>